Online Graduate Certificate in Psychology Programs

 Courses for online graduate certificate programs in psychology vary.
 Each certificate program covers a focus area, and schools emphasize different aspects of the material.

 Classes often take an interdisciplinary approach, examining the material through conceptual frameworks like complex systems theory.
-Coursework often covers topics such as theory, research methods, literature review, and professional ethics.
-Three common classes are described below.
+Coursework often covers theory, research methods, literature review, and professional ethics.

 Clinical Health Psychology